 - Navy headscarf – to be purchased at school

-- Black school shoes, no high heels, no open toes, no backless shoes, no fabric slippers
+- Black school shoes, no high heels, no open toes, no backless shoes, no boots, no fabric slippers

 A coat or jacket is needed to wear to and from school.
 The coat or jacket should not be denim or be made from denim-like material, nor have large logos on it.